 SBA 7(a) Loans for Manufacturers

-In the United States, the manufacturing industry employs more than 12 million people— and produces nearly 20% of all the world’s goods.
-If you own and operate a manufacturing company, and you want funds to expand your firm, build a new headquarters, acquire a competitor, or even refinance your busin
+If you own and operate a manufacturing company, an SBA 7(a) loan can provide you with funds to expand your firm, build a new headquarters, acquire a competitor, or refinance existing debt.

 SBA 7(a) Loans and the Manufacturing Industry